WICG/attribution-reporting-api/README.md

 The browser will treat redirects to a URL of the form:
 `https://<attributionreportto>/.well-known/trigger-attribution[?data=<data>]`

-as a special request, where optional data associated with the event that trigged attrbution is stored in a query parameter.
+as a special request, where optional data associated with the event that triggered attribution is stored in a query parameter.

 When the special redirect is detected, the browser will schedule an attribution report as detailed in [Trigger attribution algorithm](#trigger-attribution-algorithm).